erhosen/erhosen.github.io/README.md

-# You can see Blog [here](http://erhosen.github.io)
+# You can see Blog [here](https://erhosen.github.io/)

-This set of static files was generated automaticaly from Flask application.
+This set of static files was generated automatically from Flask application.
 You can see generator's code [here (GitHub)](https://github.com/ErhoSen/TutsPlus_Foundational_Flask).